-Atlantic Black is the latest novel from Miles Franklin award winning author of Black Rock White City, A S Patric.
+Atlantic Black is the latest novel from Miles Franklin award-winning author of Black Rock White City, A S Patric.
+Read my review.

 In this haunting new novel, Katerina Klova and her mother are crossing the Atlantic by ocean liner.
 When Anne suffers a psychotic breakdown, Katerina is left alone on a ship full of strangers who span classes and stations, all of whom carry their ambitions, fears and obsessions with them.
 For a seventeen-year-old girl, the daughter of an ambassador, it’s an exciting, frightening world to navigate.